By: iamAldonLopez | January 12, 2019

 Wat Ban Rai is located at Kut Phiman, Dan Khun Thot District, Nakhon Ratchasima Province, Thailand.
 It may take 3-4 hours by bus/car from Bangkok.
 In our case, it only took us 15mins since we are situated in Dakhuntot District.
 From Dankhuntot, we rented a ‘Tuktok’ which only cost 250 Baht and it was already back n’ fort.
 We just added 250 Baht since we were 5 persons.

 This temple is considered as one of the most important temples in Isan Region because of the tons of worshippers visits here to pay their respect to Luang Phor Koon, a well-known monk in Thailand.
-It is also the Asia’s largest ceramic mosaic shrine with more than 20 million pieces mosaic.
+It is also Asia’s largest ceramic mosaic shrine with more than 20 million pieces mosaic.
 Inside the temple, you will see the exhibits of Luang Phor Koon about his background and life.
 On the first floor are six huge paintings that depict the Buddha’s life from birth to enlightenment.
-From there a carpeted, wheel-chair assessable, ramp winds upward four stories through hundreds of mixed media artworks depicting the history of a teaching of Buddhism.
+From there a carpeted, wheel-chair assessable, ramp winds upward four stories through hundreds of mixed media artworks depicting the history of the teaching of Buddhism.

-On the roof top are the statue of walking Buddha and the statue of Luang Pho Khun.
+On the rooftop are the statue of walking Buddha and the statue of Luang Pho Khun.
 You are also greeted with an open-air patio that gives spectacular views of the countryside.
 You will see that Wat Ban Rai is surrounded by water and when you enter inside the temple you will be welcomed by the 19 headed nagas who guarded the temple.
 Around the building depicts Buddhism’s sacred texts.

-Wat Ban Rai is always one of tourist’s destinations in Nakhon Ratchasima.
+Wat Ban Rai is always one of the tourist’s destinations in Nakhon Ratchasima.
 Thus, I recommend you visit here and witness how beautiful this temple was.

-Whilst we were on our way up, we saw our students working there as a part time crew in Wat Ban Rai.
+Whilst we were on our way up, we saw our students working there as a part-time crew in Wat Ban Rai.
 They assisted some tourists if they have some questions about the temple.
-I felt proud because at that young age, they already know how to earn money on their own.
+I felt proud because, at that young age, they already know how to earn money on their own.

 How to get there?